Marketing at Christmas or at least the run-up to Christmas, just isn’t the same without the famously anticipated John Lewis commercial.

 If you can’t tie in Christmas easily with the services you offer it is still a great time to engage with your customers and as it is the season of giving, why not think about giving something to your customers.
 Ideas to consider could include:

-•Customised Christmas cards – we now live in a very digital world so real physical post has become more of a rarity, so receiving a printed Christmas card can be a nice touch, particularly as personalised print is becoming so much more affordable.
+We now live in a very digital world, so real physical post has become more of a rarity, so receiving a printed Christmas card can be a nice touch, particularly as personalised print is becoming so much more affordable.
 Unlike an email, it will be there for all to read and may even be displayed, for this reason, so make sure you include all of your company contact details and a unique Christmas message and don’t be lazy, where possible hand write the card.

-• Christmas eCard still work well and are particularly useful for those who have a database of email addresses but no postal addresses. eCards are also a good option to consider when there isn’t enough time to design, print and send a printed Christmas card.
+These still work well and are particularly useful for those who have a database of email addresses but no postal addresses. eCards are also a good option to consider when there isn’t enough time to design, print, and send a printed Christmas card.

-• Christmas Promotion.
-A Christmas themed promotion gives you the chance to exercise your creativity.
-How can you tie in your services with Chrstmas.
-How about an Advent calendar show casing your services one by one in the run up to Christmas?
+A Christmas-themed promotion gives you the chance to exercise your creativity.
+How can you tie in your services with Christmas.
+How about an Advent calendar showcasing your services one by one in the run-up to Christmas?
 Too much of a daunting task? simplify it and just cover the twelve days of Christmas.

-• A branded calendar or diary – ensure your business is visible to your customers all-year round by sending out a calendar or diary that they can display or use throughout the year.
+Make sure your business is visible to your customers all-year-round by sending out a calendar or diary that they can display or use throughout the year.
 Again include your contact details and a short description of what you do for the benefit of others who may be viewing it.
 Be sure to give your printers as much as time as possible to produce your calendars etc. but the development of digital print does mean they can turn around a print job fairly quickly.

-• Social Media.
-Many business people take extended holiday over the Christmas period.
+Many business people take an extended holiday over the Christmas period.
 Social media provides a fun and casual way for you to engage with those who are currently following you on your various social channels, while they are away from the office.
-Social Media is a very visual channel, look for an easy to create festive image, perhaps stage photos with a stuffed Christmas toy such as Father Christmas or even cash in on the popular ‘Elf on the Shelf’.
+Social Media is a very visual channel, look for an easy to create festive image, perhaps stage photos with a stuffed Christmas toy such as Father Christmas, or even cash in on the popular ‘Elf on the Shelf’.